nishants/mirage/README.md

-# mirage
+# MiRagE

-This is a framework for quickly setting up a RESTful service for serving json responses for a given request.
+This is a framework for quickly setting up a RESTful service for serving json responses in context of incoming requests.

  It has two main features:
    1. Defining a webserver purely on basis of request/response contract.
-   2. Using json templates just like our forefathers did (for html) in the days of server side rendering.
+   2. Using json templates just like our forefathers did with html (in the days of server side html rendering).

- JSO-NG
+ ### JSO-NG
    JSO-NG is a templating language for serving json content.
    It is inspired by the notion of html templates (mocha, angular).
    It extends the notion of compiling html templates (driven by in memory objects) to json.